Aunt Vadge: cuts of unknown origin

 Dear Aunt Vadge,

-I am age 19, from the UK.
-I read your article on vaginal fissures and I’m not quite sure which category I’d fit in to.
+I’m 19, from the UK.
+I read your article on vaginal fissures and I’m not sure which category I fit into.

-Me and my boyfriend have since used lubrication and can now have sex comfortably, although things are not completely perfect.
-I can self-lubricate again, but (possibly due to pill) my libido is very low and I still get pain for the first few minutes after penetration, and these cuts sometimes appear – often out of the blue.
-My boyfriend is very understanding and patient.
+We now use lubrication and can have sex comfortably, though not perfectly.
+I can self-lubricate again, but my libido is very low (possibly the pill), I still get pain for the first few minutes after penetration, and the cuts still appear out of the blue.
+My boyfriend is understanding and patient.

-My vagina is generally very dry if I touch it when washing and it cuts very easily if I touch it.
-My cuts are never around the entry area, just on the lips.
-Something down there does not feel right to me, as I said I feared that it was herpes but after reading I am unsure as these are paper like cuts in a concentrated area and are not blisters or sores.
-I understand it still could be but I\’m not sure how to tell.
+My vagina is generally very dry if I touch it when washing, and it cuts very easily.
+The cuts are never at the entrance, just on the lips.
+Something doesn’t feel right.
+I feared herpes, but after reading I’m unsure, as these are paper-like cuts in a concentrated area, not blisters or sores.
+I also get a sting/burn when my boyfriend ejaculates in me.

 Any advice would be greatly appreciated.